 On their own, rat baits are only a partial solution to a greater problem.

 The best rat bait can kill a rat, sure, but it may take time to do it.
 All baits rely on the rat eating them.
-If too little’s consumed, the bait may not be effective on its own.
+If too little is consumed, the bait may not be effective on its own.

 Bait can also be used to entice a rodent into a trap.
 Whether you opt for humane traps or deadly ones, traps tend to be more effective overall than the bait alone.

-So there’s two things which make the bait effective: attractiveness and utility.
+So there are two things which make the bait effective: attractiveness and utility.

 Different Rat Types, Different Baits